Divorce Lawyers in Denver Helping Individuals through Divorce

 Denver Family Laws

 Colorado, like most other states, is primarily a “no fault” divorce.
-What this means is that the court will not consider either partner’s fault or misconduct when ruling on divorce, alimony, or property division cases.
+This means that the court will not consider either partner’s fault or misconduct when ruling on divorce, alimony, or property division cases.

 For a judge to grant your divorce petition, you must prove beyond reasonable doubt that your marriage is truly on its deathbed (i.e., “irretrievably broken”).
 In other words, you must show that there’s no chance for the two of you to reconcile.